randy408/libspng/README.md

 ## Known Issues

-* Text and iCCP chunks are not read.
 * Gamma correction is not implemented for `SPNG_FMT_PNG`.
 * `spng_crc_set_action()` is partially implemented, `SPNG_CRC_DISCARD` has no effect.